3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

    bounding box into a regular grid.
 The number of rows and columns can be defined by the user.
 Each tile of this grid is exported into its own file.
 To make sure that every city object is assigned to one tile only, the center point of its envelope is checked to be either inside or on the left or top border of the tile.
--  **LoD filter**: This filter allows for exporting only specific LoDs of the city objects.
-   The LoD selection can be either AND or OR combined.
-City objects not having a spatial representation in one (OR) or all (AND) of the selected LoDs will not be exported.
-The *search depth* parameter specifies how many levels of nested city objects shall be considered when searching for matching LoD representations.

 When exporting 3D city model content to a single CityGML file, the file size may quickly grow.
 Although the Importer/Exporter supports writing